JaneySprings/DotNet.Meteor/README.md

 - **XAML IntelliSense** </br>
 The extension provides you with a basic `XAML` syntax highlighting and shows snippets for .NET MAUI / third-party controls (it's necessary to build your project first).

+- **XAML Hot Reload** </br>
+Meteor support XAML Hot Reload for any platform.
+See the instruction below to enable Hot Reload on your project.

 - **MAUI Blazor Support** </br>
 The extension allows you to build and debug `MAUI Blazor` apps (including the `.razor` files).